The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering: Relevant Constraints

-\paragraph{KLOE forward-backward asymmetry.} The KLOE collaboration performed an analysis of the forward-backward asymmetry $A_{\rm FB}$ in $e^+e^- \to e^+e^-$ around the $\phi$ resonance in order to extract the leptonic widths $\Gamma_{\phi ee}$ and $\Gamma_{\phi \mu\mu}$ and to carry out a test of lepton flavour universality~\cite{KLOE:2004uzx}.
+The KLOE collaboration performed an analysis of the forward-backward asymmetry $A_{\rm FB}$ in $e^+e^- \to e^+e^-$ around the $\phi$ resonance in order to extract the leptonic widths $\Gamma_{\phi ee}$ and $\Gamma_{\phi \mu\mu}$ and to carry out a test of lepton flavour universality~\cite{KLOE:2004uzx}.
 They measured $A_{\rm FB}$ for three different CoM energies:

 where all three data-points share a common systematic uncertainty of $0.002$.
 The collaboration then fitted these three experimental values to the interference pattern expected from the $\phi$ to obtain the measurement $\Gamma_{\phi ee} = 1.32 \pm 0.05 \pm 0.03$ keV.
 An off-shell $V$ exchange will also induce an interference pattern in the asymmetry, we can re-interpret this measurement as being a limit on the $V$ contribution.
 However, we also must include the direct contribution from the $e^+ e^- \to V \to \chi_1 \chi_1 e^+ e^- $ process.
 Let us denote the measured number of forward/backward events as $N_F$ and $N_B$.
 The asymmetry can be decomposed as